! Alert

 Have more questions before applying?
 Read through these FAQs, or check out our Rules and Regulations.

-The Trust welcomes inquiries from individual artists interested in showing work on Governors Island.
-However, only artists working directly with presenting organizations can apply through this proposal process (if you are an artist partnering with an organization to produce a project, the organization should apply on behalf of the team).
-For information regarding our commissions program, please contact commissions@govisland.org.
+Only nonprofit organizations can apply through this process.
+If you are an artist partnering with an organization to produce a project, the organization should apply on behalf of the team.
+The Trust welcomes proposals from individual artists on a case by case basis.
+For information regarding our commissions program, please email arts@govisland.org.

-Governors Island has free, public Wi-Fi in many outdoor areas on the Island.
-Programming organizations may be able to purchase dedicated Wi-Fi service with additional bandwidth from the Island’s wireless provider, or may install wireless hotspots.
+Free, public Wi-Fi is available in many outdoor areas on the Island.
+Event organizers may purchase dedicated Wi-Fi service with additional bandwidth from the Island’s wireless provider, or they may install wireless hotspots.

 The Trust discourages the sale of commercial products within indoor programming spaces.
 The sale of educational materials, such as books or printed materials related to the proposed program, may be permitted upon approval by the Trust.
 Please note that food or beverage sales are not allowed in the historic houses.

-Sales of any type should be noted in your proposal to the Trust.
-If you’re interested in selling art at your program or event, please get in touch with us directly at programming@govisland.org.
+Sales of any type should be noted in your application.
+If you’re interested in selling art at your program or event, please get in touch with us directly at arts@govisland.org.

 Non-profit organizations are allowed to solicit donations, but only in the designated space reserved for your program.
 Funds must go back into supporting the program.